 Average Roof Replacement Cost in Grand Forks, ND (2026)

-What are the wholesale roofing material costs in Grand Forks, ND in 2026?
+What are the wholesale roofing material costs in Grand Forks in 2026?

 Shingle Brand / Product Type Wholesale Cost per Square (Installed Material Only) 22-Square Material Total